 Optimizing Training Techniques for Your Dog

 Although this study looked at dogs in groups in terms of personality, it would be interesting to see if the same trend holds true for individual dogs.
 If so, perhaps you could alter your training techniques to match your dog’s enthusiasm level.
 A relaxed couch potato could get a little brain boost during training sessions with some high-pitched vocal encouragement.
 While a dog that is too excited to concentrate could be kept on track with a quieter and calmer approach.
-When you think about your dog’s learning abilities, don’t forget to think about his mood, too.
-Managing his excitement level could lead to optimum training.
+When you think about your dog’s learning abilities, don’t forget to think about their mood, too.
+Managing their excitement level could lead to optimum training.